Thai Cabbage Salad

 Instructions

-- Stir together the lime juice, fish sauce (affiliate link), sweetener of your choice, and red chili flakes to make the dressing.
-(You might start with the smaller amount of chile flakes and taste on your finger to see if you want more heat.)
+- Stir together the lime juice, fish sauce, sweetener of your choice, and Chili Garlic Sauce (or red chili flakes) to make the dressing.
+(You might start with the smaller amount of Chili Garlic Sauce and taste on your finger to see if you want more heat.)

 - Put the cabbage in medium-sized bowl and toss with the dressing.